 Diet and nutrition: adults

-In 2013, women aged 16-24 were least likely to consume five portions or more per day (16% & 15% respectively).
-The proportion who reported consuming this amount fluctuated slighlty for women aged between 25 and 74 years (fluctuating slightly between 23% and 24%) before declining to 19% for women aged 75 years and over.
+In 2014, women aged 75 years and over were least likely to consume five portions or more per day (16% & 15% respectively).
+The proportion who reported consuming this amount fluctuated slighlty for women aged between 25 and 64 years (fluctuating slightly between 22% and 23%) before declining in women aged 65 years plus.

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.